 The Sudden Appearance of a Loved One May Not Be a Ghost

-There is a long history of the phenomenon of loved ones appearing to relatives at the time of death or crisis.
-Thus, they have been termed, Crisis Apparitions.
-However, these kinds of apparitions are not ghosts in the usual sense.
-The specters are visions of individuals who, at the time of their manifestation, are undergoing some form of trauma, for example, a severe illness or injury.
-In the majority of incidents, the apparition is someone who has just died.
-This can also hold true for individuals that have been murdered.
+These kinds of apparitions are not ghosts in the usual sense.
+The specters are visions of individuals who, at the time of manifesting, are undergoing some form of trauma.
+For example, a severe illness or dramatic injury.
+In the majority of incidents, the apparition is of someone who has just died.
+This situation can also hold true for individuals that have been murdered.

-The spirit is usually only seen once as if to announce their death.
-They usually don’t speak but rather, wear an expression that conveys a deeply emotional message.
-Their facial countenance may be one of be trying to say something.
+The spirit is usually seen only once as if to announce their death.
+Additionally, they rarely speak words, but rather, wear an expression that conveys a deep emotional message.
+Moreover, their facial features may look as if trying to say something.

-Curiously, Crisis Apparitions seem to occur when someone, in a split second of time, believes they will certainly die in that instant.
+Curiously, Crisis Apparitions seem to occur when someone, in a split second of time, believes they will undoubtedly die in that instant.
 The urgency and sadness of their impending death may project an image of themselves to someone close– like a mother or significant other.
-In other cases, a severe accident that has literally blown an individual out of existence, accounts for many reports of the spirit of the deceased, seen at that exact same moment.
+In other cases, a severe accident that has snuffed an individual out of existence accounts for many reports of the spirit of the deceased, seen at that exact moment.

 How They Manifest

 Crisis apparitions usually appear full-sized, solid looking, and are often surrounded by a surreal glow.
-The theory behind this phenomenon is that the victim, who is either ill or dying, sends out a telepathic image of themselves to their loved one or friend.
-In some cases, it has been reported the victim has a serene smile on their face as if to say, “I’m okay.
+The theory behind this phenomenon is that someone who is either ill or dying unconsciously transmits a telepathic image of themselves to a loved one or friend.
+In some cases, that the person has a serene quality about them as if to say, “I’m okay.
 Don’t worry about me.”
 They are visible for several seconds and then disappear leaving the witness in shock.

 *The Day Mrs. Church saw the “Ghost” of Her Brother